Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

   path: ./infra-terraform
 ```

+> [!NOTE]
-> **Note** - The default path is `infra`.
+> The default path is `infra`.
 As we already have our `.bicep` resources defined there, we use a different path that we have to explicitly specify in the manifest.

 ### Infrastructure setup